-Worship is at the centre of our life in St. Peter’s.
-Whether taking place in the formal liturgies of the Church of Ireland, during school services, or (perhaps unconsciously) during a musical recital in the church, we offer up our prayer and praise to God, continuing the tradition of worship which has taken place on the site of the church since its foundation some 800 years ago.
+Worship is at the heart of St. Peter’s.
+Whether taking place in the formal liturgies of the Church of Ireland, during school services, or (perhaps unconsciously) during a musical recital in the church, we offer prayer and praise to God, continuing the tradition of worship which has taken place on the site of the church since its foundation some 800 years ago.

-- The 8.30 a.m.
-Sunday service uses the traditional form (Holy Communion One) and is conducted without hymns or sermon.
-It perhaps suits those who prefer a quiet, contemplative, traditional style of liturgy.
+- Holy Communion – traditional language without hymns or sermon.
+It suits those who prefer a quiet, contemplative, traditional liturgy.

-- Every Wednesday at 10.00 there is a service of traditional language Holy Communion (Form One).
+- 10.00 there is a service of Holy Communion – modern language.

-At St. Peter’s members of all Christian churches are welcome to receive communion.
+At St. Peter’s baptised members of all Christian churches are welcome to receive communion.